-Advanced Materials Processing and Machining
+Advanced Materials Processing 1/2 credit and Machining

-Grades 10, 11, 12 1/2 year 1/2 credit Advanced course which exposes students to the tools and machines that they may encounter in manufacturing-related occupations and enable them to develop the skills they need to use these tools in various applications.
+Advanced course which exposes students to the tools and machines that they may encounter in manufacturing-related occupations and enable them to develop the skills they need to use these tools in various applications.
 Course topics typically include (but are not limited to) drawing and planning, electricity, CNC machining, industrial machining, metalwork, welding, forging, woodworking, and power technology.
 This course covers general safety and career exploration as well.
-Prerequisites: Wood Manufacturing Systems and Materials Processing/Production: Metal, DDP A, and DDP
+Prerequisites: Wood Manufacturing Systems & Materials Processing/Production: Metal, DDP A, and DDP B